C3BI-pasteur-fr/python-solutions-1/source/Data_Types.rst

 Write a function which have 3 parameters ``sequence``, ``primer_1`` and ``primer_2``

 * *We consider only the cases where primer_1 and primer_2 are present in sequence*
-* *to simplify the exercise, the 2 primers can be read directly in the sv40 sequence.*
+* *to simplify the exercise, the 2 primers can be read directly on the sv40 sequence.*

 test you algorithm with the following primers

 | primer_1 : 5' CGGGACTATGGTTGCTGACT 3'
-| primre_2 : 5' TCTTTCCGCCTCAGAAGGTA 3'
+| primer_2 : 5' TCTTTCCGCCTCAGAAGGTA 3'

 Write the pseudocode before to implement it.